skypilot-org/skypilot/docs/source/getting-started/tutorial.rst

 .. tip::

-  Feel free to copy-paste the YAML above and start plugging in your own project.
+  Feel free to copy-paste the YAML above and customize it for your own project.